RocketSoftware/rocket-mvbasic/docs/usage/Logging.md

 ### Examples

+**Example 1**

-1. To set the log file level output to info level or higher., you only need to change log file level to info:
+To set the log file level output to info level or higher., you only need to change log file level to info:

  - property.ROOT_LEVEL=Info